sathomas/jsDataV.is/src/text/ch6/01-fonts.md

     // Data set continues...
 ```

 There are several ways we could use this data to modify the map.
-One approach would have JavaScript code set the visualization properties directly by, for example, changing the `color` style for each country symbol.
+We could use JavaScript code to set the visualization properties directly by, for example, changing the `color` style for each country symbol.
 That would work, but it forgoes one of the big advantages of map fonts.
 With map fonts our visualization is standard <span class="smcp">HTML</span>, so we can use standard <span class="smcp">CSS</span> to style it.
-If, in the future, we want to change the styles on the page, they'll all be contained within the style sheets, and we won't have to hunt through our JavaScript code just to adjust colors.
+If, in the future, we want to change the styles on the page, they'll all be contained within the stylesheets, and we won't have to hunt through our JavaScript code just to adjust colors.

 To indicate which styles are appropriate for an individual country symbol, we can attach a `data-` attribute to each.
-In the code below, we set the `data-age` attribute to the mean age, rounded to the nearest whole number.
+In the following code, we set the `data-age` attribute to the mean age, rounded to the nearest whole number.
 To find the age for a given country, we need that country's index in the `ages` array.
 The `findCountryIndex()` function does that in a straightforward way.

 ``` {.javascript .numberLines}
 var findCountryIndex = function(cc) {